Internet Freedom Foundation: Save Our Privacy

 Launched in 2018, SaveOurPrivacy is a public initiative launched by a collective of 35 organizations including IFF, which put across a model draft law called "Indian Privacy Code, 2018".
 The code has seven core principles, one of which calls for surveillance reform.
 It advocates for a law that limits mass or 'dragnet' surveillance, and lays down clear rules governing individual surveillance.
 It also seeks the strengthening and protection of the right to information.
 After going through multiple revisions, the draft was filed as a private member's bill in the parliament, twice.
 The collective creates resources for public awareness and continuously engages with government representatives.

 Litigation

-IFF has engaged in a broad array of legal actions to uphold digital rights and civil liberties in India.
+IFF has engaged in a broad array of legal actions — as petitioner, intervener, legal representative, and amicus curiae — to uphold digital rights and civil liberties in India.
 These span multiple themes from online privacy and data protection to free expression, surveillance reform, and internet access.
 It includes cases where team members from IFF have acted as litigators, the organisation has been a petitioner, provided legal representation, intervened in ongoing matters, or supported other petitioners through amicus briefs and counsel.
 A separate section covers legal notices issued by IFF and their impact.